wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.4.0 =
+* Added custom colors for text and background of widgets.
+* Added support for multiple languages.
+You can change the names of the prayers (ex.
+Isha => Ichaa) by going to the 'Settings > MasjidNow Settings' page.
+* Made previous/next day arrows easier to click.

 = 1.3.2 =
 * Added hijri date output.
 You can control whether or not this is shown by changing your mobile settings on MasjidNow.com